jesusbarcam/ngx-rawmaterial/README.md

   imports: [
     BrowserModule,

-    // Specify your library as an import
+    // Specify this library as an import
     LibraryModule
   ],
   providers: [],